Doctoral Degree Program

 Interdisciplinary Study

 Students are encouraged to develop programs that draw on courses and learning experiences from a variety of academic disciplines.
-The School maintains working relationships with various departments and other professional schools at Yale University.
+The school maintains working relationships with various departments and other professional schools at Yale University.

 Requirements for Admission